Personality Test

 Frequently Asked Questions

 It estimates preference patterns across four dimensions: Extraversion–Introversion, Sensing–Intuition, Thinking–Feeling, and Judging–Perceiving.
-It provides an approximate personality profile based on these preferences.
+Together these yield an approximate psychological type profile based on Jungian typology and the MBTI framework.

-The assessment contains 36 questions and should take about 7 minutes to complete.
+The assessment contains 36 questions and takes about 7 minutes to complete.
+No specialist knowledge is required — only honest, reflective responses about your typical behavior across everyday situations.

 How should responses be chosen?

-Choose the answer that best matches your typical behavior in everyday situations.
-Avoid choosing based on rare events or an idealized self-image.
+Choose the answer that best matches your typical behavior in everyday situations — not based on rare events or an idealized self-image.
+Consistent, honest responses will produce the most meaningful type estimate.

 Results are intended as a quick estimate and do not match the precision of official instruments.
-Use the results as a starting point for self-reflection rather than a definitive classification.
+Use it as a starting point for self-reflection rather than a definitive classification of your psychological type.

 How should results be interpreted?